rydmike/flex_color_scheme/README.md

 provided will always be computed for the full set of required colors in a `FlexSchemeColor`.

 In this example we create our 2nd scheme from just a primary color for the light and dark schemes.
-The custom `appBbarColor` will in this case also receive the same color value as the one that is computed for `secondaryVariant` color, this is the default with the `FlexSchemeColor.from` factory if the color is not specified.
+The custom `appBarColor` will in this case also receive the same color value as the one that is computed for `secondaryVariant` color, this is the default with the `FlexSchemeColor.from` factory if the color is not specified.
 The used example color is an olive green like color.